Please enter your username or email address. You will receive a link to create a new password via email.

 The Central Park provides a nice, shady place to relax, people-watch and enjoy and enjoy an ice cream during the heat of the day.

 Two blocks south of Central Park are the sprawling Central Market and the Mercado Florense.
-Both are nice places to buy fresh vegetables, fish, meat groceries , household items and delicious casados (typical dish with rice and beans, meat, picadillo, plantain, eggs and salad).
+Both are nice places to buy fresh vegetables, fish, meat groceries , household items, and delicious casados (typical Costa Rican lunchdish with rice, and beans, meat, picadillo, plantain, eggs and salad).

 The new Paseo de Las Flores Mall across from the Inter-American University, on the road to La Uruca, offers everything you would expect from a modern mall, including a five screen CCM movie theater, food court, casual restaurants and occasional free concerts/art exhibits, cooking demos, indoor play area and outside games.